ryanorsinger/ten-functions/README.md

 "Ten Functions" is a prepared environment for practicing introductory function writing with automated tests for feedback.

+## Setup Instructions
+- If you want more practice working with Git and Github, fork then clone this project from GitHub so you have your own copy in your own GitHub account.
+- Go here https://glitch.com/edit/#!/remix/ten-functions if you only want to focus on the problems and side-step the git process.

 ## Getting Started
-1. Clone, fork, or remix this project on [Glitch](https://ten-functions.glitch.me)(https://github.com/ryanorsinger/ten-functions") so you have your own copy.
-If you're using this for practice, then recommend cloning.
 2. Read the exercise prompts listed below
 3. Define your functions that solve the prompts inside of `solutions.js`.
 4. Use feedback to improve responses